saraya38/final_project/README.md

 The female demographic is a little younger with a median age of 22, while the male demographic is a little older with a median age of 25.

-There is only information on strictly male and female demographics; it must be noted that Love Island is structured around a binary with specifically gender-split activities.
+There is only information on strictly male and female categories; it must be noted that "Love Island" as a show is structured around a binary with specifically gender-split activities.

-I grouped contestants together by profession to see what was most common:
+I grouped contestants together by profession and then divided the count column by the total to find the highest percentage professions:

 <iframe title="Most Common Professions Among Contestants" aria-label="chart" id="datawrapper-chart-9wCW0" src="https://datawrapper.dwcdn.net/9wCW0/2/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="560"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>

+I used Region and Contestant Outcome (what they placed) to find
-Although the most contestants came from London, the most winners and runner-up contestants came from Essex:
+1. What regions the most contestants came from (London)
+2. What region produced the most winners/runner-up contestants (Essex)

 <iframe title="Where Contestants Are From" aria-label="map" id="datawrapper-chart-1tiQV" src="https://datawrapper.dwcdn.net/1tiQV/3/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="721"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>